leo-valdez/find-shape/README.md

     Pixel values greater than the threshold; foreground

-5)Find the average mean values of the two new images.Calculate the new threshold by averaging the two means.
+5) Find the average mean values of the two new images.Calculate the new threshold by averaging the two means.

     If the difference between the previous threshold value and the new threshold value are below a specified limit, you are finished.
     Otherwise apply the new threshold to the original image keep trying.